wp-plugins/equivalent-mobile-redirect/readme.txt

 Detect and redirect mobile visitors to the equivalent page on your mobile site.

 == Description ==
 This WordPress plugin will detect mobile devices and redirect the user to the equivalent mobile page as set in the plugin admin panel.
-Redirects are set by entering the page title you want to redirect and a corresponding URL.
+Redirects are set by enabling/disabling the checkbox and/or by entering the page title you want to redirect and a corresponding URL.
+By default there are up to 18 possible redirects.
 This plugin also gives you the ability to allow mobile viewers to bypass the mobile redirect and "View Full Site" by using a cookie that can easily be set on your mobile site.
+If you want to use this feature set a link to "http://example.com/?view_full_site=true" anywhere on your mobile site.

 == Installation ==